chrisr3403/Sep11-Freedom-Project/blog/entry04.md

     })
 ```
 I made it so it is linked with the ring and when linked to the ring each time a player destroys a ring the score shall increase each time.
+and the score value is set at zero and each time you collect a ring the score value increases with the code of `score.value += 1` makes the score increase with the ring class.

 And with that I also used a reference from videos such as [Replit](https://www.bing.com/videos/riverview/relatedvideo?&q=kaboom.js+tutorial&&mid=E2CA825874E2F76A8E41E2CA825874E2F76A8E41&&FORM=VRDGAR) and
 [Shubham Gupta (Atom-8)](https://www.youtube.com/watch?v=xvTMVGnV660) amazing references on how to destroy pickups and make a score for these pickups.

 ## Section 2: My Engineering Design Process:
-Just like my last blog I am still at the reserching part of this project level 2 still I will continue to research so I can continue with my project
+I am at my reserching part and probably even at its final stage of it.
+I want to streach my research so I can continue more of my project
-but so far I am at the reserching part my stage over time will hopefully increase based on my knowledge for my projects and Kaboom.
+and over time I will gain more information in kaboom and over time I will go on to the next step of my research in the next blog.

 ## Section 3: My Skills on Kaboom So Far.
 I will go over the two skills I have learned and gained while using Kaboom: